Kabuki-Oti/Daria-eCommerce-Web-Store/README.md

 ## Project Structure

 - `src/assets` -  All data for the items (colour, size, price, and images).
-- `components/cart` - Logic for individual components.
+- `components` - Logic for all individual components.
 - `features/Slices`: Logic for all slices and their reducers.
 - `App.js`: React Router for client-side navigation, incorporates Redux for state management (specifically for shopping cart and user authentication).
 - `index.js` - Set up for the website by rendering the App component within a strict mode using the react-dom library, with integration of Redux for state management.